TristanDaffe/dotfiles/README.md

 # .dotfiles
-Congfigurations files for apps on linux.
+Configuration files for apps on linux.

 ## installations
 ~~~